retrospect-addon/plugin.video.retrospect/README.md

 1. From that recovery image, you will need the Widevine files located in /opt/google/chrome/libwidevinecdm*.so.
 1. These files need to be copied to the `<kodi-profile>/cdm` folder.

-_NOTE: Keep in mind that you might need to try multiple recovery images before you find a working one._
+_Note: Keep in mind you might need to try multiple recovery images before you find a working one._

 # Acknowledgement #
 The first idea for Retrospect/XBMC Online TV/XOT-Uzg came from a script by BaKMaN.

 # Copyrights and Licenses #
-Retrospect is licensed under a _Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International_, see: [LICENSE.md](./LICENSE.md)
+Retrospect is licensed _Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International_, see: [LICENSE.md](./LICENSE.md)

-The official add-on package for Retrospect may not be distributed via other repositories than the official Kodi add-on repository.
+The official add-on package for Retrospect is not distributed via other repositories than the official Kodi add-on repository.

 ### Disclaimer ###
 Retrospect or Rieter.net are not connected to or in any other way affiliated with Kodi, Team Kodi or the XBMC Foundation.
-Furthermore, any software, addons, or products offered by Retrospect or Rieter.net will only receive support in its [Kodi forum](https://forum.kodi.tv/showthread.php?tid=25522) and [Github repository](https://github.com/retrospect-addon/plugin.video.retrospect).
+Furthermore, any software, addons, or products offered by Retrospect or Rieter.net will only receive support in its [Kodi forum](https://forum.kodi.tv/showthread.php?tid=25522) and [GitHub repository](https://github.com/retrospect-addon/plugin.video.retrospect).

 ### Rules & Terms ###
-As more and more people are starting to make channels for Retrospect, we want to lay out some rules and terms for the channels which we will host.
-Please stick to them before asking us to merge your work with the master branch:
+With more people adding channels for Retrospect, here are some rules and terms for channels we will host.
+Please ensure your channel qualifies before asking for it to be merged with the master branch:

-1. We, the Retrospect team, are not responsible for any content that is displayed using the Retrospect Framework.
+1. We, the Retrospect team, are not responsible for any content displayed using the Retrospect Framework.
 1. We, the Retrospect team, do not support any kind of adult content for Retrospect, nor will we host it on our servers.

 # Donations #